The Great Pause.

 1. Exercise - Research shows moderate intensity exercise for 200-300 minutes/week can improve sexual function, testosterone and weight.
 Specifically, wall squats are the best exercise to increase testosterone.

 2. Add pumpkin seeds to your diet.
-Pumpkin seeds are a great source of zinc, which is often depleted in men with Benign Prostatic Hyperplasia.
+Pumpkin seeds are a great source of zinc, which can help increase testosterone levels.

 3. Reduce synthetic xenoestrogens.
 Synthetic xenoestrogens are chemical compounds that mimic estrogens in the body.
 Sources include BPA in plastic bottles, processed and packaged food, chlorine in dry cleaning and bleaching, creams and topicals with paragons, phthalates in sunscreen, artificial scents etc. These chemicals bind with estrogen receptors in the body resulting in estrogenic effects such as gynecomastia (man boobs) and abdominal weight.